newt1409/KitStack/README.md

       ES_HOST=<IP>

-Everything is dockerized and creates the fleet token automatically
+Everything is dockerized and creates the fleet token automagically

       docker-compose up -d